Skip to content

 • Strong written and verbal communication skills.

-• Creative and broad-level thinking skills.
+• Creative, critical and broad-level thinking skills.

 • A demonstrated ability to collaborate and communicate regularly with other team members in order to monitor students’ progress and meet their individualized needs.